 - Provide clinical services to approximately 30,000 clients each year in 60 clinics across BC

-- Provide sexual health education for about 8000 students, and for parents, professionals, and youth and adults in care and custody
+- Provide sexual health education for over 8000 students, and for parents, professionals, and youth and adults in care and custody

-- Help train nurses for their certification in contraception and sexually transmitted infection management
+- Help train nurses for certification in contraception and sexually transmitted infection management

 - Offer a wide range of contraceptive options at affordable prices, and Gardasil (HPV vaccine) at cost

-- Engage the public with creatively presented sexual health information and services at health fairs and other community settings
+- Engage with the public through creative presentions of sexual health information and services at health fairs, music festivals, Pride events, and other community settings

 - Partner with sexual health researchers in BC and across Canada, integrating education and social action to improve health and reduce health inequalities.
 Click here to find out more about Opt research partnerships